Cruise ships change itineraries to dodge Ernesto - KESQ

 Symphony of the Seas will now visit Nassau, Bahamas, in place of Puerto Plata, Dominican Republic.

-CNN Travel has reached out to other large cruise operators about the status of their ships, including Royal Caribbean, Disney and Norwegian.
+CNN Travel has also reached out to other large cruise operators about the status of their ships, including Royal Caribbean and Disney.

 Ernesto is not projected to make landfall on the US mainland.
-Parts of Puerto Rico are braced for as much as 10 inches (25 centimeters) of rain.
 And the government of Bermuda urged its citizens on X “to accelerate storm preparations immediately,” expecting Ernesto to approach the archipelago as Category 2 hurricane by early Saturday.
 Bermuda is about 650 miles (1,050 kilometers) east of Cape Hatteras, North Carolina.

 The-CNN-Wire